 Monthly membership unlocks hundreds of workouts and 15 training plans tailored to suit your aims and abilities – which, at £20 a month, costs much less than Keep Fit Kevin.

-Best for wannabe Wiggins: Zwift
+Best for Hoys at home: Zwift

 Forget target times and repetitive cadences: Zwift gets you to chase your goals through gamification.
-Take on more than 80 routes across six virtual realms, competing against fellow isolated cyclists as you follow expert training plans.
+Tackle more than 80 routes across six virtual realms, competing against fellow domestic pedallers as you follow expert training plans.
 Cross deserts, climb volcanoes and spin through central London, exploring animated worlds without travel restrictions as your thighs take the strain.

 Zwift plays nice with a whole host of turbo trainers, as well as countless indoor bikes and standalone cadence sensors.
 Simply sign up, pair up and get pedalling: all of your data will be channelled into the app, ready for competition and analysis.
 Whether you still wear lycra is up to you.

 Best for quick quitters: Streaks Workout